anggoletomi/anggoletomi.github.io/index.md

 - Dataset : Order Details, SKU Dimensions, Box Dimensions

-- Goal & Objective : Find the most fit box size, on which box size should company spend more, so they can minimize the cost for unused box or a man power pick box randomly.
+- Goal & Objective : Find the most fit box size for each orders, on which box size should company spend more, so they can minimize the cost for unused box or a man power pick box randomly.

 - Business Metrics : Decrease average cost per box